Skip to content

 How to register a death

-If the death occurs in County Durham, you can register with any of our registration offices.
+If the death occurs in County Durham, you can register this at The register office at The Story.

 You must attend the register office to register a death.

-Our register offices are only open for pre-arranged appointments, you can Book an appointment to register a death online or call 03000 266 000.
-If the death occurred in Darlington Memorial Hospital, or another location in Darlington, you will need to register the death with Darlington Borough Council: registering a death.
+Our register office is only open for pre-arranged appointments.
+You can Book an appointment to register a death online or Contact Registration Service by phone.
+Please do not visit our register office without making an appointment first.
+If the death occurred in Darlington Memorial Hospital, or another location in Darlington, you will need to register the death with Darlington Borough Council - Register office.

 If the death occurs outside of County Durham, we can take the details of the death (a declaration), but have to pass your information on to the place where the death occurred.
 Registering a death outside the area where it occurred will result in a delay in you receiving the death certificate and could possibly delay the funeral.